structure7/fridgeTemps/README.md

 * Changed the I2C address from 0x3D to 0x3C.
 Therefore `display.begin(SSD1306_SWITCHCAPVCC, 0x3C);`
 * As notified during my first unsuccessful compile, changed the comment in line 69-70 of Adafruit_SSD1306.h (`#define SSD1306_128_64`) to include my OLED dimensions.

 Almost a happy ending.
 Using the exact same code from the Uno for my ESP-12E, I couldn't get anything to display on the OLED.
-I then learned that unlike the Uno, the ESP8266 family (of which the NodeMCU/ESP-12E belongs) doesn't have defined SDA/SCL.
+I then learned that unlike the Uno, the ESP8266 family (of which the NodeMCU/ESP-12E belongs) doesn't have defined "hardware-defined" SDA/SCL pins.
+They need to be defined in software.
 Therefore, lesson one:

 * Add `Wire.begin(4, 5);` as my first line in void setup()